GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/15I_Interface.md

 This is mainly used in `OP_PRINT` to check for the existence of a `toString` method, which is optionally called if it does exist.
 The binary operators do not do this as not defining the corresponding method makes it a runtime error to use said operator.

-## Prying Open Sentinel Classes
+## Prying Open Synth Classes

-`stl.lox` is a Sulfox file that contains method implementations for the sentinel classes, particularly for Arrays as of writing.
+`stl.lox` is a Sulfox file that contains method implementations for the synth classes, particularly for Arrays as of writing.

 *Update: after christening my variant as Sulfox, you might question why I didn't change the file extension name as well.
 The answer is that it's not important to me, Sulfox is a superset of Lox, and the only person currently writing Sulfox is also the person writing the Sulfox compiler.*